-18 Essential Social Media Marketing Apps for Your Smartphone
+25 Essential Social Media Marketing Apps for Your Smartphone

 Get On: App Store | Google Play

-With apps like these, it can actually be beneficial to get out of the office and out into the real world for your social media strategy.
-Creating, publishing, and executing on the fly has never been easier.
+With the number of mobile tools at our fingertips and remote work becoming the established norm, it’s never been easier to plan, create, schedule, publish, and analyze social media strategies on the fly.

-What are you waiting for?
-Download these apps and log off your desktop.
+So what are you waiting for?
+You don’t have to be chained to your desk anymore!
+Download your favorite apps from this list and escape from your desktop.

 Image Credits